PhD in Health Administration Programs

 What Kind of PhD in Health Administration Jobs Can I Find in Nebraska?

 A PhD may open several new career paths to you as a healthcare professional.
-The average PhD in health administration salary in Nebraska for medical services managers is $83,900 per year (O*Net, 2016).
-Between 2012 and 2022, demand for medical managers may jump 17% (O*Net, 2016).
-Clinical research coordinators claim an average doctorate in health administration salary in Nebraska of $101,900 per year (O*Net, 2016).
-By the year 2022, you may see job openings for this career path increase 7% (O*Net, 2016).
+The average PhD in health administration salary in Nebraska for medical services managers is $124,080 per year.
+Between 2018 and 2028, demand for medical managers is projected to jump by 15%.
+Clinical research coordinators claim an average doctorate in health administration salary in Nebraska of $99,400 per year.
+By the year 2028 job openings for this career path increase are projected to increase by 9%.

 You may choose to explore job openings in medical institutions, research facilities, universities and colleges, and government agencies.
 Some of the most significant medical facilities in Nebraska include Celerion, Meridian Clinical Research, and Nebraska Medical Center.
 You may learn more about local opportunities and needs by joining a group like the Nebraska Health Care Association.